faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 User ID:               501
 ```

-Here we see familiar information describing the binary at fault
+Here we see familiar information describing the binary at fault.
+The process that crashed was SiriNCService, and the process responsible for that was Siri.
+There was a cross process communication at the time of the crash (XPC) between Siri and SiriNCService.

 Whilst iOS is a system that runs the user experience as one user, the macOS system exposes the fact that there are multiple User IDs in the system.

 ### macOS Crash Report Date and Version Section